 The military maneuverings – the decoy invasion days before D-Day, for example.
 That was tactics.

-The strategy was the threat of neverending guerilla warfare blended with traditional air and naval warfare.
-All the positions of advantage were invoked.
+The strategy was the threat of never-ending guerilla warfare in London and other British cities.
+And the threat of Britain’s only military strength – it’s navy and air force.
+All the British positions of advantage were invoked.

 Take action.
 The next time someone puts a ______ strategy in front of you – a digital strategy, a marketing strategy, a content strategy, a brand strategy.
 Whatever they call it.
 The next time you see the word, ask yourself if it meets these 5 requirements.